npge/npge/README.md

 "3"
 ```

-To filter out any characted but 'A', 'T', 'G', 'C' and 'N'
+To filter out any character but 'A', 'T', 'G', 'C' and 'N'
 from a string, use `Sequence.to_atgcn`:

 ```lua